UTORmail Decommissioning Project

 If you fall into one of these categories, you can upgrade your existing UTORmail account to Office 365 email.

-Generic or shared @utoronto.ca email addresses can only be upgraded with the assistance of University IT staff.
-Refer to these instructions or contact your department, faculty/college or campus IT Help Desk to upgrade a shared email address.
+Departmental or shared @utoronto.ca email addresses can only be upgraded with the assistance of University IT staff.
+Refer to these instructions or contact your department, faculty/college or campus IT help desk to upgrade a shared email address.

 Student organization email addresses